YuhanL1n/CSCI5828/homework01.md

     technique will introduce new ones so it’s not achievable to reduce the accidental problems to very little.

-**5. In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
+5. **In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make